What's the story?

 Back in the ancient world (read: 1997), ethical consumption = gaudy textiles, bad-tasting wholefoods and finger-wagging hippies.
 Nowadays it’s everything.
 Why?
 Because in this post-globalised world, we’re increasingly aware of the impact of bad ethics.
 That’s why ethical marketing is a crucial aspect of ethical business.
 Whether it’s due to a poor track record in relation to gender equality, the environment or simply unscrupulous use of data, global connectivity and modern communications ensure that sooner or later somebody will come knocking – and they won’t leave without answers.
 The opposite is true too – when you conduct business in a fair way it inspires loyalty.
 We don’t achieve our goals with unethical practices and we reject those who do.
 If you’re in this for the long haul, you need to get onboard.

 Many of today’s marketers are all about the “shiny new toy”, especially when it comes to digital.
 We often catch these jokers increasing their personal skillset by wasting your budget on “learning-through-play”, and your bank account is their toy chest.
 Likewise, the mages of Silicon Valley are so busy wondering whether they can do something that they rarely consider the moral implications of whether they should do it.
+We know all the tricks, including the dirty ones – we just choose to work for good, without using unethical data mining practices.
 Experience and maturity means that we’re just as likely to take the tried and true path as we are to suggest something new and exciting – it’s all about achieving strong ROI and a superb outcome we can all proudly stand behind.

 We work for a better world.
 Our values are simple, but they’re not easy.